Geocodio/docs/source/index.html.md

 ### District boundaries for the 118th congress

-When requesting congressional districts for the 118th congress, Geocodio will use newly published redistricting data when available (please note that the boundaries are preliminary and not final for most states).
+When requesting congressional districts for the 118th congress using the `cd118` field append, Geocodio will use newly published redistricting data when available (please note that the boundaries are preliminary and not final in some states).
 Where new boundaries are not available, we will return the congressional district based on 117th congress district boundaries instead.

-The following states currently have updated boundaries for the 118th congress:

-* Arkansas
-* California
-* Colorado
-* Illinois
-* Indiana
-* Maine
-* Maryland
-* Massachusetts
-* Montana
-* Nebraska
-* New York
-* North Carolina
-* Oregon
-* Texas
-* Utah
-* Virginia
-* West Virginia
-* Wisconsin

-We are updating boundaries and adding new states as redistricting occurs and maps are published.
-The list will continue to be updated.
-Last change was made on 2/10/2022.
+See our [redistricting 2020 page](https://www.geocod.io/redistricting-2022/) for more information on updated states.

 ### Appending Congressional districts for ZIP codes